Ramariopsis kunzei

 Ramariopsis kunzei is an edible species of coral fungi in the family Clavariaceae, and the type species of the genus Ramariopsis.
 It is commonly known as white coral because of the branched structure of the fruit bodies that resemble marine coral.

 The fruit bodies are up to 5 cm tall by 4 cm wide, with numerous branches originating from a short rudimentary stem.
 The branches are one to two millimeters thick, smooth, and white, sometimes with yellowish tips in age.

-Ramariopsis kunzei has a widespread distribution, and is found in North America, Europe, Asia, and Australia.
+Ramariopsis kunzei has a widespread distribution, and is found in North America, Eurasia, and Australia.

-Taxonomy and phylogeny
+Taxonomy

 The species was first described as Clavaria kunzei by pioneer mycologist Elias Magnus Fries in 1821.
-E.J.H.
-Corner transferred the species to Ramariopsis in 1950, and made it the type species.
+E. J. H. Corner transferred the species to Ramariopsis in 1950, and made it the type species.
 In general, coral fungi often have extensive taxonomic histories, as mycologists have not agreed on the best way to classify them.
 In addition to Clavaria and Ramariopsis, the R. kunzei has been placed in the genera Ramaria by Lucien Quélet in 1888, and Clavulinopsis by Walter Jülich in 1985.
 According to the taxonomic database MycoBank, the species has acquired a sizable list of synonyms, listed in the taxobox.
 It is commonly known as white coral because of the branched structure of the fruit bodies that resemble marine coral.

 A phylogenetic analysis of clavarioid fungi concluded that R. kunzei is in a phylogenetic lineage together with several Clavulinopsis species (including C. sulcata, C. helvola and C. fusiformis), and that this clade (the ramariopsis clade) is nested within a group of species representing the family Clavariaceae.

 Description

-The fruit bodies of Ramariopsis kunzei are white to whitish-yellow in color, and are highly branched structures resembling coral; the dimensions are typically up to 8 cm tall and 6 cm wide.
+The fruit bodies are white to whitish-yellow in color, and are highly branched structures resembling coral; the dimensions are typically up to 8 cm tall and 6 cm wide.
 Older specimens may have a pinkish tinge.
 The tips of the branches are blunt, not crested as in some other species of coral fungi, like Clavulina cristata; branches are between 1 and 5 millimeters thick.
 The branch tips of mature specimens may be yellow.
 A stem, if present, may be up to 1 cm long and scurfy—covered with small flakes or scales.
 The texture of the flesh may range from pliable to brittle.
-This fungus does not undergo any color changes upon bruising or injury, however, a 10% solution of FeSO4 (a chemical test known as "iron salts") applied to the flesh will turn it green.
+The odor and taste are not distinctive.
+This mushroom does not change color upon bruising or injury, but a 10% solution of FeSO4 (a chemical test known as "iron salts") will turn it green.

 In deposit, the spores are white.
-Viewed with a light microscope, the spores are translucent and have an ellipsoid to roughly spherical shape with spines on the surface, and dimensions of 3–5.5 by 2.5–4.5 µm.
+Viewed with a light microscope, the spores are translucent and have an ellipsoid to roughly spherical shape with spines on the surface, and dimensions of 3–5.5 by 2.5–4.5 μm.
 Spores are non-amyloid, meaning that they do not absorb iodine when stained with Melzer's reagent.
-The spore-bearing cells, the basidia, are usually 25–45 µm long by 6–7 µm wide, and 4-spored.
+The spore-bearing cells, the basidia, are usually 25–45 μm long by 6–7 μm wide, and 4-spored.
 Clamp connections are present in the hyphae of this species.